This post may contain affiliate links. Please read our disclosure policy.

 This versatile and sweet syrup is such a great addition to many dishes and drinks.

-For a fun twist, combine the syrup with other simple syrups such as my orange blossom simple syrup or rose water syrup (or a combo of the two) to create layer drinks or flavored syrups for ice cream.
-It’s a great way to incorporate the bright pink hue and tart flavor into your favorite sweet treats, making your dessert table stand out during family gatherings or special celebrations.
+- For a fun twist, combine the syrup with other simple syrups, such as my plain simple syrup, orange blossom simple syrup, or rose water syrup (or a combo of the two) to create layered drinks or flavored syrups for ice cream or to moisten cake layers before frosting.
+It’s a great way to add bright pink color and tart flavor to your favorite sweet treats, making your dessert table stand out during family gatherings or special celebrations.

-Store your homemade rhubarb syrup in an airtight container or a glass jar in the refrigerator.
-It’s best used within 2-3 weeks, but may last longer than that!
+Store your homemade rhubarb syrup in an airtight container or a glass jar, such as a mason jar, in the refrigerator.
+It’s best used within 2-3 months, but it may last longer than that!
+For a very long-lasting syrup, you can can it for shelf life following the directions of your canning equipment.

 Rhubarb Syrup Recipe